 Do you offer physical retreats and do you have a Daoist temple?

 Most of our current offerings are remote.
-However, we are beginning to develop our Daoist sanctuary and retreat center in Vermont, which will have a consecrated Daoist altar (dàotán 道壇).
-The first phase has just been initiated and our first on-site Daoist retreat will be offered in late spring/early summer of 2024.
+However, we continue to search for a formal site for our Daoist sanctuary and retreat center, which will have a consecrated Daoist altar (dàotán 道壇).
+We offered an on-site Foundations of Daoist Practice (FDP) retreat in May of this year, with a remote one being offered in October.
+We hope to recommence physical retreats in 2025.

 Can you ordain me as a Daoist priest?